By Gloria Dulan-Wilson

 She was also a stickler for good manners.
 You'd have to say "Excuse me; or I beg your pardon," and you never butted into other people's conversations without their permission.
 I'm still working on that one - lol -

-I remember when I first became aware of Astrology, and I was looking up everybody's sun signs, I asked my Grandmom when her birthday was - thinking it would be some quiet reticent sign like a Virgo or something.
-When she told me she was born on December 13, you could have knocked me over with a feather.
+I remember when I first became aware of Astrology, and I was looking up everybody's sun signs, I asked my Grandmom when her birthday was - thinking it would be some quiet reticent sign like a Virgo, Pisces, or something like that.
+When she told me she was born on December 13, you could have knocked me over with a feather!!
 I couldn't quite wrap my mind around that one - I had never, ever ever seen a quiet Sagittarius before.
 I think I even had the audacity to ask her if she was sure - lol - like she wouldn't know her own birthdate (she never would tell me the year though - we still believe that a woman who will tell her age will tell anything, and therefore can't be trusted - oh yes, we are a bougie family - don't let the sod house fool you!)

 She definitely believed in spare the rod and spoil the child - and would send you to get a switch in a heart beat.
 Grandmom Zady didn't tolerate spoiled brats.